gdha/www.it3.be/_posts/2017-01-25-list-installed-packages-from-a-repo.md

     $ repoquery --repoid=$REPO -a --qf "%{name}" | sort > /tmp/repo_packages
     $ rpm -qa --qf "%{name}\n" | sort > /tmp/installed_packages
     $ comm -1 -2 /tmp/repo_packages /tmp/installed_packages
+    ansible
+    awscli
+    curlftpfs
+    duplicity
+    duply
+    epel-release
+    fuse-sshfs
+    ...

 What we did above is defining the yum repo we are interested in (in our example `epel`).
 Then we list up all packages this yum repo `epel` contains in a temporary file (`/tmp/repo_packages`) and list all installed packages on this system in a second file (`/tmp/installed_packages`).
 Finally, we just list up the packages which currently are present on this Linux system from yum repo `epel`.

-We could even create a loop around the output of *repolist* is we wanted.
+We could even create a loop around the output of *repolist* if we wanted.
+Perhaps, a little script can be made to list up all installed packages from all available repo's present on this system.
+To be continued.

 Enjoy this little feature,
 Gratien